 Safe Summer Travel

 Traveling throughout Florida can be just as fun as getting to your destination.
 During the holiday and vacation seasons, Florida’s roads can be some of the busiest in the country.
-The Department of Highway Safety and Motor Vehicles (DHSMV) is committed to the safety of all motorists on our roads and educating everyone on safe driving to always Arrive Alive.
+The Department of Highway Safety and Motor Vehicles (FLHSMV) is committed to the safety of all motorists on our roads and educating everyone on safe driving to always Arrive Alive.

 Slow Down, Stay Cool – Obey All Speed Limits

 Speeding is against the law and extremely dangerous.
 Speeding reduces your ability to detect danger and react safely.
 Speeding also significantly reduces gas mileage and fines can cost more than $150.
 But most importantly, speeding kills an average of 300 people each year in Florida.
 No matter how eager you are to get to your destination, speeding and driving aggressively is dangerous.